 </VirtualHost>

-Similarly, replace the domain name and certificate path, and restart the Apache service.
+Similarly, replace the domain and certificate path, and restart the Apache service.

-Setting an independent backend domain offers various benefits for enhancing the overall security of AnQiCMS:
+Setting an independent backend domain has many benefits for improving the overall security of AnQiCMS:

-secondly, it allowsan independent security policy.You can apply more strict Web Application Firewall (WAF) rules, IP whitelist access restrictions, DDoS protection measures, and other measures to the backend domain than the front-end.For example, only specific office IPs are allowed to access the background domain name, while the front-end domain remains open.
+Secondly, it allowsIndependent security policyYou can apply stricter Web Application Firewall (WAF) rules, IP whitelist access restrictions, DDoS protection measures, and other measures to the background domain compared to the front-end.For example, only specific office IPs are allowed to access the backend domain, while the frontend domain remains open.

-Finally, from the perspective of brand and professionalism, owning an independent management domain alsoenhanced the corporate imageand reflects the emphasis on website security and operational standards.
+Finally, from the perspective of brand and professionalism, having an independent management domain alsoenhanced the corporate imageand reflects the importance of website security and operational standards.

-After completing the configuration of AnQiCMS background and server reverse proxy, you should immediately perform verification.
-Enter the new backend domain you have set in the browser (for examplehttps://admin.yourdomain.com/Check if it can access and display the login interface of AnQiCMS normally.
+After completing the configuration of AnQiCMS backend and server reverse proxy, you should immediately perform verification.
+Enter the new backend domain you have set in the browser (for examplehttps://admin.yourdomain.com/Check if you can access and display the AnQiCMS login interface normally.

-At the same time, try to access the original backend address (for example,http://yourdomain.com/system/),Confirm it can no longer access the management interface, or has been redirected to a new backend domain.If everything is normal, then congratulations to you, the independent background domain of AnQiCMS has been successfully set, and the security of your website background has been significantly enhanced.
+At the same time, try to access the original backend address (such ashttp://yourdomain.com/system/),Confirm it is inaccessible to the management interface or redirected to a new backend domain.If everything is normal, then congratulations to you, the independent background domain of AnQiCMS has been successfully set up, and the security of your website background has been significantly enhanced.

-Q1: Why can't I access the backend domain after setting it?
+Q1: Why is my backend domain not accessible after setting it up?

-This is usually caused by incorrect DNS resolution, server binding, or reverse proxy configuration.Please check if your DNS records have correctly resolved the backend domain to the server IP.Then, confirm that your web server (Nginx/Apache) is bound to the domain name, and that the reverse proxy rules are correctly forwarding requests to the application port of AnQiCMS (default 8001).Also, be sure to check that the SSL certificate configuration is correct.
-If HTTPS is enforced and there is an issue with the certificate, it will also result in being unable to access.
+This is usually due to incorrect domain resolution, server binding, or reverse proxy configuration.Please check if your DNS records have correctly resolved the backend domain to the server IP.Then, confirm that your web server (Nginx/Apache) is bound to the domain name and that the reverse proxy rules are correctly forwarding requests to the AnQiCMS application port (default 8001).At the same time, be sure to check the SSL certificate configuration is correct, if HTTPS is enforced and the certificate has a problem, it will also cause access to fail.

-Q2: Can I run multiple AnQiCMS sites on the same server and set independent backend domain names for each site?
+Q2: Can I run multiple AnQiCMS sites on the same server and set an independent backend domain for each site?

-Q3: What risks are there if my backend domain is not configured with an SSL certificate?
+Q3: What are the risks if my backend domain is not configured with an SSL certificate?